 The results for water-based nanoparticulate suspension are represented in terms of τ_w , Q_w and M_w in Fig. 4.
-In this figure mass concentration parameter D_ρ characterizes the influence of particles on their surroundings together with the effect of Eckrect number Ec.
-The skin friction coefficient, τ_w remains uniform for overall range D_ρ and Ec (see Fig. 4(a)).
-However, a large enhancement in the heat transfer rate (Q_w) and little reduction in the rate of mass transfer coefficient (M_w) is recorded when mass concentration parameter and Eckrect number increases (see Figs. 4(b) and 4(c)).
-As it is already mentioned that, for the heat transfer rate, the dusty water gains some thermal energy from particles and consequently the temperature gradient for the carrier fluid increases.
+In this figure mass concentration parameter D{ρ} characterizes the influence of particles on their surroundings together with the effect of Eckrect number Ec.
+The skin friction coefficient, τ_w remain uniform for overall range of D{ρ} and Ec (see Fig. 4(a)).
+However, a large enhancement in the heat transfer rate, Q_w and a little reduction in the rate of mass transfer coefficient, M_w is recorded when mass concentration parameter and Eckrect number increases (see Figs. 4(b) and 4(c)).
+It is already mentioned that, for the heat transfer rate, the dusty water gains some thermal energy from particles and consequently the temperature gradient for the carrier fluid increases.
 By loading the dust particles together with higher values of Ec, causes the carrier fluid to be more condense which leads to decrease the rate of mass transfer in stream-wise direction.
 Moreover, it is intersecting to note that, the non-zero values of Ec only increase (decrease) the rate of heat transfer (rate of mass transfer) for non-zero values of D{ρ} .
 It can be concluded from the present study that the Eckrect number Ec has a dominating influence on water particulate suspension as compared to clear fluid.